GoodGuide/gg-git-hooks/README.md

 go get github.com/GoodGuide/goodguide-git-hooks
 ```

 If not, there are [tagged releases with attached binaries on GitHub][releases].
-Grab the
-build for your system, and just install the binary into your `~/.local/bin` or
-somewhere on your `PATH`
+Grab the build for your system, and just install the binary into your `~/.local/bin` or somewhere on your `PATH`.

 ## How to use

 Once installed to your system, you can install the hooks to a particular local repo using the following from within the local repo in question: